Machu Picchu Ticket 157 articles

 Upper construction of the Temple of the Moon

-Machu Picchu with Temple of the Moon ticket price
+Machu Picchu with Temple of the Moon or Great Cave (Route 3C) ticket price

-These are the prices of the ticket ‘Machu Picchu with Temple of the Moon’:
+These are the prices for the ‘Machu Picchu with Temple of the Moon or Great Cave (Route 3C)’ ticket:

-Entrance to Machu Picchu with Temple of the Moon (Great Cavern)
+Entrance Machu Picchu with Temple of the Moon or Great Cavern (Route 3C)

 Entrance to Machu PicchuForeignersPeru, Colombia, Ecuador or Bolivia